Angold-4/bs/2022/03/Rust.md

 ### 0. Compiler Errors
 In Rust, compiler errors can be frustrating and occur frequently, but really they only mean your program isn’t safely doing what you want it to do yet; they do not mean that you’re not a good programmer!
 Experienced Rustaceans still get compiler errors.

+Even though these compile errors may be frustrating at times, remember that it’s the Rust compiler pointing out a potential bug early (at compile time rather than at runtime).

 ### 1. Mutability